walked/route53ddns/README.md

 # route53ddns
 Route53 Dynamic DNS Client

 This is a simple DDNS client for Route 53.
+It is meant to be lightweight, simple, and effective.
+In my testing it utilizes approx 4mb of memory and virtually zero CPU in Windows 10.

 ## Prerequisites: